Invention in Canada: PC Age (1980–2000)

-The Internet Age (2000 – present)
+Internet Age (2000–present)

 In the early 2000s, the company BlackBerry Ltd, formally Research in Motion, which is based in Waterloo, Ontario, became a leader in smartphone technology with the introduction of BlackBerry brand of smartphones and tablets.
 Throughout the 2000s, competing smartphones were introduced which decreased BlackBerry's market share.
-In 2013, the company's share in the US personal consumer market was reduced to 3.8% In 2001, the Faculty of Engineering at the University of Sherbrooke created the Adaptive Multi-Rate Wideband (AMR-WB) speech compression algorithm.
+In 2013, the company's share in the US personal consumer market was reduced to 3.8%.
+In 2001, the Faculty of Engineering at the University of Sherbrooke created the Adaptive Multi-Rate Wideband (AMR-WB) speech compression algorithm.
 This technique has become the basis for the world standard in cell phone voice quality.

 The first web search programme, "Archie" (Archie search engine) was developed by Alan Emtage a student at McGill University in 1990.
 Early in the 21st century the internet reached its stride and contributed significantly to Canadian industrial research efforts through its use in the formation of networks such as CANARIE.
 Industrial software makers including Cognos and Open Text Corporation have had continued success in the field of business intelligence software and enterprise content management software, respectively.
 In 2007, D-Wave Systems a company located in Burnaby, British Columbia demonstrated the Orion, which it claims to be the world's first quantum computer.
 There are studies in quantum computing technology at the Institute for Quantum Computing, in Waterloo, Ontario.

 In the field of pharmaceuticals and biotechnology, companies such as Apotex and Winnipeg based Cangene Corp., have become world leaders in the development of generic drugs and biopharmaceuticals respectively.